WAVE Foundation Board of Directors

 Rob is the owner and a lead advisor for Family Wealth Advisory Group in Cincinnati.
 He is an avid scuba diver and volunteer diver for the Wave Foundation along with his Board duties.
 Aside from these activities, he is a board member for several other not-for-profit organizations in Cincinnati.
 Rob is an active Nidan (2nd Degree black belt) level Shotokan Karate student and lives with his wife and two sons in Sycamore Township.

-Tabitha Tolliver – Treasurer
+Tabitha Tolliver – Vice Chair

 Blue and Co, LLC